scala-ide/docs/user/community.rst

 * `scala-ide-user`_ is the mailing list for questions and discussions relating to the installation and use of Scala IDE.

-* `scala-ide-dev`_ is the mailing list used by the development team and the commiters to discuss current and future work on Scala IDE.
+* `scala-ide-dev`_ is the mailing list used by the development team and the committers to discuss current and future work on Scala IDE.

 When posting a message, please remember the suggestions from `How To Ask Questions The Smart Way`__.
 It helps you getting the best answer and us staying sane.